|

 in agreement with the gradual change solar forcing during the twentieth

-alone could not explain the warming of recent decades.
-Similarly,
+factors alone could not explain the warming of recent decades.

-the anthropogenic forcing alone could not explain the warming of the
+Similarly, the anthropogenic forcing alone could not explain the

-gases cause temperature rises of the future at a pace similar to
+greenhouse gases cause temperature rises of the future “at a

-that observed in recent decades.
+pace similar to that observed in recent decades.”
 A graph of

 the relationship between the natural factors and contributing to